FormidableLabs/victory-docs/src/content/docs/victory-clip-container.md

 `type: element`

-The `circleComponent` specifies the element to use when a `VictoryClipContainer` renders a rectangular clip path.
+The `rectComponent` prop specifies the element to use when a `VictoryClipContainer` renders a rectangular clip path.
 By default, `VictoryClipContainer` uses the [Rect component][].

 *default:* `<Rect/>`